LailaSabar/Music_Ontology/README.md

 ### Installation :

-On the root folder of the project, run on terminal :
+Run this command on terminal to install the requierements:

 ```
 pip3 install -r requirement.txt